keithalewis/math/opm.md

 to answer: How far back do you go?
 Do you use exponential weights?
 What exponent should you use?

-[@Ros1976] invented Arbitrage Pricing Theory as a systematic approach to estimate a CAPM probability distribution that depends on information other than historical prices.
+[@Ros1976] invented Arage Pricing Theory as a systematic approach to estimate a CAPM probability distribution that depends on information other than historical prices.

 After reseachers noted empirical contradictions of the CAPM [@FamFre1992] introduced